 Choosing the Right Liveaboard for Me

-First thing I did was start looking into companies that offered liveaboard charters and, being a single female traveling alone decided that there were a few things that I absolutely had to have:
+First thing I did was start looking into companies that offered liveaboard sailings and, being a single female traveling alone decided that there were a few things that I absolutely had to have:

 - Hot showers after every dive

 - Private/semi-private cabin (I would be willing to share with another female)

 - My meals prepared for me (I do not cook willingly even at home)

 - Dive masters in the water and available for me to dive with

 - Nitrox; as I was recently Nitrox certified and wanted to use it

 So after checking out many different dive liveaboards with exciting destinations, I decided that the Aggressor Fleet offered all this and more.
 The booking procedure was easy and once handled, I was expertly guided to the Cayman Islands where I began my first of over 25 LiveAboard trips aboard these dive boats.

 Travel Tip: There is no extra charge if you are willing to share a cabin with another passenger of the same gender, but you can also get yourself a private cabin for a single supplement charge.